Close

 Further information

-After you register you will be given a welcome pack that will include the programme handbook.
+After you register you will have access to the MSc Public Health Programme Handbook.
 This contains comprehensive information about LSHTM and MSc Public Health.
-In the meantime, if you have any specific queries, please email us at mscph@lshtm.ac.uk
+In the meantime, if you have any queries then please email us at mscph@lshtm.ac.uk

 We look forward to meeting you in September.

-Jennifer Gosling, Shakoor Hajat, Ford Hickson, Wendy Macdowall, Dalya Marks & Peter Weatherburn
+Jennifer Gosling, Shakoor Hajat, Ford Hickson, Wendy Macdowall, Dalya Marks and Peter Weatherburn